royborgen/domeneshop_certbot/README.md

     - re library installed

 ## Set up API credentials for Domeneshop:
-1. Obtain an API token and secret from Domeneshop.
+1. Obtain an API token and secret from Domeneshop: https://domene.shop/admin?view=api
 2. For security is is recommended to set API credentials as enviroment variables **DOMENESHOP_API_TOKEN** and **DOMENESHOP_API_SECRET**.

 ## Configuration